Categories: UKRAINE

-The enemy hit the heart of the city.
-What Lviv looks like after a combined attack (photo)
+The enemy hit the heart Lviv.
+How the city looks like after russian combined attack

 The Russian army launched strikes on Lviv last night, hitting the very heart of the city.
 Most of the affected sites are part of the historical heritage, with the number of casualties reaching dozens, including children among the victims.
 Residential buildings were destroyed, and educational and healthcare facilities were damaged.